dbgate/dbgate.github.io/_docs/env-variables.md

 ## Web & permission configuration
 * WEB_ROOT - if you need to run DbGate in virtual subdirectory (eg. for value /dbadmin , dbgate will be accessible on localhost:3000/dbadmin )
-* LOGIN , PASSWORD - credentials for accessing web app (obsolete, use LOGINS AND LOGIN_PASSWORD instead)
+* LOGIN , PASSWORD - credentials for accessing web app
 * PERMISSIONS - list of comma separated permissions.
 See also permission list below
 * SHELL_CONNECTION - if true or 1, connections can be defined in shell scripts.
 Otherwise, only preconfigured connections are allowed.
 By default, this is not allowed for security reasons.
 * SHELL_SCRIPTING - if true or 1, custom JavaScript shell scripts are allowed.
 By default, this is not allowed for security reasons.
-* LOGINS - comma delimited list of aditional logins
+* *LOGINS - comma delimited list of aditional logins - deprecated*
 * LOGIN_PASSWORD_[login] - password for specified login
 * LOGIN_PERMISSIONS_[login] - list of comma separated permissions for given login.
 See also permission list below
 * TOKEN_LIFETIME - lifetime of access token.
 After this time, logged user will be redirected to login page.
 Default is 1d (means 1 day).
 Possible are values like 3h (3 hours), 10m (10 minutes), 2d (2 days)
 * SINGLE_CONNECTION - connection id.
 If defined, only this connection will be available (must be used with SINGLE_DATABASE)
 * SINGLE_DATABASE - database name, only this database will be available. (must be used with SINGLE_CONNECTION)
-* BASIC_AUTH - if true or 1 and LOGIN or LOGINS are defined, baseic authentization of both web and API is used.
+* BASIC_AUTH - if true or 1 , basic authentization of both web and API is used.
 Otherwise, login form and JWT token base API authentization is used.
-Basic authentization cannot be used for active directory/LDAP authentization.
+Basic authentization cannot be used for OAuth authentization.

 ## Logging configuration
 * LOG_LEVEL - all messages with this log level or bigger will be logged.
 One of values trace, debug, info, warn, error, fatal.
 Default is info
 * FILE_LOG_LEVEL - log level for logging into log file.
 For file logging, this has bigger priority than LOG_LEVEL
 * CONSOLE_LOG_LEVEL - log level for logging into log file.
 For console logging, this has bigger priority than LOG_LEVEL

-## OAuth configuration (web version only) - deprecated
+## OAuth configuration (web version only)
 * OAUTH_AUTH - authentication endpoint of OAuth protocol
 * OAUTH_TOKEN - token endpoint of OAuth protocol
 * OAUTH_LOGOUT - logout URL of OAuth provider.
 User will be redirected to this URL when he requests logging out